 An API gateway requires a data store to hold the configuration details and any other data that needs to be persisted.
 The nodes in the cluster may share a single data store or each node may connect to a separate data store, with changes replicated between them.
 In either case, the data store should also be replicated for high availability, ideally across multiple regions.
 If each gateway node maintains a cache to improve performance, these also need to be kept in sync as part of the cluster configuration.

 Configuring API Gateways into a High Availability Cluster

 The Kong API Gateway is designed to make setting up a high availability cluster as simple as possible.
-Each node consists of the Kong Server, and nodes are added to the same cluster by connecting them to the same data store.
-Kong recommends using the Apache Cassandra data store for high availability scenarios, as it supports multi-region setups and provides a failure-tolerant architecture, ensuring the data store itself does not become a single point of failure.
+Each node consists of the Kong Gateway, and nodes are added to the same cluster by connecting them to the same data store.

-For more details about setting up a high availability cluster for a Kong API Gateway, see the Clustering Reference.
+To learn more about setting up a high availability cluster for a Kong API Gateway, take a look at the Clustering Reference.